Roger T. Pipe

 Roger T. Pipe (born October 17, 1967) is an American pornographic film critic, adult radio commentator, and occasional writer and director who resides in California.
-Pipe operates a website RogReviews which hosts reviews of movies, sex toys, and websites involving the adult entertainment industry, as well as audio and text interviews with stars, directors, and other important figureheads.
+Pipe operates the website RogReviews which hosts reviews of movies, sex toys, and websites involving the adult entertainment industry, as well as audio and text interviews with stars, directors, and other important figureheads.
 He is an active member of the X-Rated Critics Organization and a member of the XRCO Hall of Fame as of 2009.
 He has been quoted and referenced in books like Necroculture by Charles Thorpe (Springer Publishing, 2016), Violence and the Pornographic Imaginary by Natalie J. Purcell (Routledge, 2012), The Aesthetics of Degradation by Adrian Nathan West (Watkins Media, 2016) A History of X by Luke Ford (Prometheus Books, 1999) and Il porno di massa by Pietro Adamo (R. Cortina, 2004).

 Personal life

 Pipe was born in October 1967 and grew up in San Marcos in southern California.
 He went to Cal-State Fullerton and graduated with a degree in communications.
 In his interviews he said that he has a wife for 15 years who supports him watching porn, and has children.